Atuti/hello-world/README.md

 Hi people!

-I like Java and angular.js;
+I like kotlin programming for android and could tolerate some more java.
-I also communicate with a database using queries!!